tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 **Warning:** If you're running Anki 2.1.45+, you will be presented with a new Options Groups settings dialog.
+As usual, Anki developers are making the app worse with each release.
-Its layout won't match with the screenshots shown on this page.
+The new layout won't match with the screenshots shown on this page.
-If you want to bring up the old version of the dialog, hold Shift and then choose Deck Options.
+If you want to bring up the old version of the dialog, click "Deck Options" while holding `Shift`.

-Below are the options I recommended using:
+Below are the options I recommended using.

 #### New cards